Landscape and Visual Impact Assessment LVIA

 Hope End Farm, Cradley with Warren Benbow Architects

-LVIA, tree survey, planting plan and management plan for a section 55 residential development in a rural location.
+LVIA, tree survey, planting plan and management plan for a paragraph 79 residential development in a rural location.

 Existing hedgerows and trees, were retained, with significant new woodland and orchard planting.